 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Orange County Workforce Innovation High School (OCI) is an independent study program with Dashboard Alternative School Status (DASS) currently serving 182 students grades 9-12 in Orange County.
-We serve 20.3% English Learners, 87.9% Low-Income, 3.8% Foster Youth, 8.8% Homeless Youth, and 32.9% Students with Disabilities.
-We are a public charter school that serves a diverse student community with the mission of engaging students in learning and supporting them towards graduation while building skills for college and career readiness.
+Orange County Workforce Innovation High School (OCWIHS) is an independent study program with Dashboard Alternative School Status (DASS) currently serving 219 students grades 9-12 in Orange County.
+We serve 21% English Learners, 75% Socio-Economically Disadvantaged, 2% Foster Youth, 6% Homeless Youth, and 32% Students with Disabilities.
+Our personalized learning program serves a diverse student community with the mission of engaging students in learning and supporting them towards graduation while building skills for college and career readiness.
 OCI students come from diverse backgrounds and are no longer enrolled in a traditional classroom program, or who prefer a personalized learning program in an alternative setting.